operator-framework/operator-registry/alpha/template/semver/README.md

-## Semver Veneer:
+## Semver Template:

-Since a `veneer` is identified as an input schema which may be processed to generate a valid FBC, we can define a `semver veneer` as a schema which uses channel conventions to facilitate the auto-generation of channels along `semver` delimiters.
+Since a `catalog template` is identified as an input schema which may be processed to generate a valid FBC, we can define a `semver template` as a schema which uses channel conventions to facilitate the auto-generation of channels along `semver` delimiters.

-[**DISCLAIMER:** since version build metadata [MUST be ignored when determining version precedence](https://semver.org) when using semver, it cannot be used in any bundle included in the `semver veneer` and will result in a fatal error.]
+[**DISCLAIMER:** since version build metadata [MUST be ignored when determining version precedence](https://semver.org) when using semver, it cannot be used in any bundle included in the `semver template` and will result in a fatal error.]

 ### Schema Goals
-The `semver veneer` must have:
+The `semver template` must have:
 - terse grammar to minimize creation/maintenance effort
 - deterministic output
 - simple channel promotion for maturing bundles
 - demonstration of a common type of channel maturity model
 - minor-version (Y-stream), major-version (X-stream) versioning optionality

-The resulting FBC must clearly indicate how generated channels relate to veneer entities
+The resulting FBC must clearly indicate how generated channels relate to template entities

 ### Schema Anatomy
-For convenience and simplicity, this veneer currently supports hard-coded channel names `Candidate`, `Fast`, and `Stable`, in order of increasing channel stability.
+For convenience and simplicity, this template currently supports hard-coded channel names `Candidate`, `Fast`, and `Stable`, in order of increasing channel stability.
 We leverage this relationship to calculate the default channel for the package.

-`GenerateMajorChannels` and `GenerateMinorChannels` dictate whether this veneer will generate X-stream or Y-stream channels (attributes can be set independently).
+`GenerateMajorChannels` and `GenerateMinorChannels` dictate whether this template will generate X-stream or Y-stream channels (attributes can be set independently).
 If omitted, only minor (Y-stream) channels will be generated.

 Under each channel are a list of bundle image references which contribute to that channel.